jraysajulga/QuanTP/README.md

 #### Things to try:

 - Zoom in/out and pan around.
-- Hover over data points to view more information about the selected datum.
+- Hover over data points to view more information about selected data.
 - Activate "compare data on hover" to compare similar points:
     ![volcano-plot](assets/volcano-plot.png)
 - On the heatmap, click and drag a box across a subsection to zoom in.
 To reset the view, double click the heatmap.